techstackmedia/rest-api-authentication/README.md

 ### eslintrc

-If you want suggestions on your code for better code practice and linting (highlighing/checking) of errors and warning with ease then eslint is the way.
+If you want suggestions on your code for better code practices and linting (highlighing/checking) of errors and warnings with ease then eslint is the way.
 See the example below:

 `.eslint`